epadam/CNN_AV1/README.md

 Process:
-the following source files are modified,
+the following source files are modified, aomenc.c encode_frame.c aom_codec.h
+aom_codec_internal.h

-replace it in the original AV1 source file and include the files in CNN folder with build encoder.
+1. Replace it in the original AV1 source files and compile the encoder.
+2. Add the python files in CNN folder to the same folder of built encoder

+NOTE:
+Right now it only support 4:2:0 yuv format (y4m not support).